NOW UPDATED! This post on creating an effective content marketing strategy to grow your brand has been updated for 2020.

 - Lead generation and email subscribers: Place CTA buttons throughout the post to encourage email sign-ups, and use an opt-in widget on the side of the post.
 This can feature a lead magnet like an e-book or white paper if you have one, or even a free consultation.
 It can be simple:

 - On-site engagement: Make it easy for users to leave comments on your site.
 Disqus is a great tool for this, and it’s a plugin that’s particularly good at generating not only comments but actual discussions.

-- Always, always having a distinct CTA at the end of every post.
-For maximum impact, this should be separated from the last paragraph by at least one space, and ideally highlighted, bolded, or italicized to draw attention to it.
-If possible, place a clickable link with specific instructions like “sign up for our ebook here” or “register for our webinar now.”
-The more actionable and specific, the better.
+- CTA Placement: For maximum impact, the CTA button or link should be separated from the last paragraph by at least one space and ideally highlighted, bolded or italicized to draw attention to it.
+Place a clickable link with specific instructions like “sign up for our e-book here” or “register for our webinar now.”
+The more actionable and specific your CTA, the better.

 Once your content marketing strategy is up and running and you’re publishing new posts, videos and lead magnets, it’s time to implement the KPI tracking you’ve set up so that you can see how you’re progressing towards your goals.